 Plan II Honors Internship at the Lyndon Baines Johnson Library and Museum

-Plan II Honors offers an internhip program at the LBJ Library and Museum.
-This internship program will be active during the fall and spring semesters and would be a great opportunity for any student interested in history, government, politics, international affairs, domestic affairs, public policy, and education.
+Plan II Honors offers an internship program at the LBJ Library and Museum.
+This internship program is active during the fall and spring semesters and would be a great opportunity for any student interested in history, government, politics, international affairs, domestic affairs, public policy, and education.
 The time commitment is 10 hours per week each semester.
 This internship opportunity is paid; the student selected will receive a $1500 stipend each semester sponsored by both the Plan II Honors Program and the LBJ Library and Museum.
 Note: to receive the stipend, the intern must be enrolled in at least six credit hours during the fall and spring semesters and be able to work in the US without restrictions.